Careers360 Logo

 High level of salt in the soil.

-Water table movement because of landscape features.
+Water table movement is caused by landscape features.

 Salt runoff from streets can happen in cold climates because salt is applied on the road to prevent snow accumulation.

-Measurement of Soil salinity: Soil salinity is measured in terms of a gram per litre of soil solution or electrical conductivity in dS/m.
-Soil salinity is usually determined from an extract of the saturated paste of soil, and then EC is termed as ECe.
+Measurement of Soil Salinity: Soil salinity is measured in terms of a gram per litre of soil solution or electrical conductivity in dS/m.
+Soil salinity is usually determined from an extract of the saturated paste of soil, and then EC is termed ECe.
 When 4 < ECe < 8, the soil is termed as slightly saline.
-When 8 < ECe < 16, the soil is termed as moderately saline.
+When 8 < ECe < 16, the soil is termed moderately saline.
 When ECe > 16, the soil is termed as highly saline.

 Question:11